ashwinvaidya17/DMAS2019_B19/README.md

   Go to Blotto_game folder to run the Blotto Game simulation
   ## Blotto Game(for 2 players)
  Follow steps given below to run 2 player simulation of Blotto Game.
- For the pratical purposes we have consider TOM of agents to be <=5.
+#### Note: For the pratical purposes we have consider TOM of agents to be <=5.
 If you give the TOM order >5, then it will consider the max i.e. 5.
 ### The simulation will run for 100 rounds
    Default command